 As we enter 2021, the shadow of these important developments looms over the field of data privacy, as the Schrems II judgment of the Court of Justice of the European Communities shows that the legalization of the transfer of sensitive personal data outside of the EU is more than just paperwork.

-At the same time, China will pass its first comprehensive data protection legislation this year, one of its main concerns is also cross-border transmission.
-Several other countries / regions will implement or revise their data privacy laws in 2021, and the UK has lost its privileges for the free flow of data in Europe.
+At the same time, China will pass its first comprehensive data protection legislation this year, and one of its main concerns is also cross-border transmission.
+Several other countries/regions will implement or revise their data privacy laws in 2021, and the UK has lost its privileges for the free flow of data in Europe.

 The General Data Protection Regulation (GDPR)

 The most important data protection legislation enacted to date is the General Data Protection Regulation (GDPR).
-GDPR is the most well known law and was the first one towards data protection.
+GDPR is the most well-known law and was the first one for data protection.
 Then other countries followed it to make their own laws.
-It manages the collection, use, transmission and security of data collected from any of the 28 member states of the European Union.
+It manages the collection, use, transmission, and security of data collected from any of the 28 member states of the European Union.